dbrook/GtfsProcSuite/README.md

 - RTC Southern Nevada

 Agencies with realtime data have some differences in feed details, and the GtfsProc server can be started with several options to work around these differences (see the GtfsProc_Documentation.html file for details).
-Testing on the following agencies with realtime data revealed the following overrides were necessary to correctly calculate trip predictions:
-- MBTA: default options are fine (MBTA data was used at the original reference)
-- RIPTA: use '-l 1' (less-strict realtime trip start-time enforcement)
-- CT Transit: use '-r 90 -l 1 -q' (refresh at 90 seconds, disable stop sequence matching)
-- SEPTA: use '-l 2' (no date enforcement)
-- RTC Southern Nevada: use '-l 2'
+Depending on your agency and how they publish real-time data, you'll want to experiment with: override options (-z), matching real-time schedules with stop IDs and/or sequence numbers (-l 0/1/2) to show the most number of predicted trips.

 Before finalizing any changes, be sure to run the non-regression tests under tests/*.
 You need Python (3) installed and simply need to: